nekfresh/neksconfig/custom/readme.txt

 -Makes all footsteps sound like they're on a metal surface

 nosoundscapes:
-Removes background noises in maps
+-Removes background noises in maps

+No_pyroland.vpk: (From masterconfig's config)
+-Removes any Pyroland related textures or entities

+no_extra_models.vpk: (From masterconfig's config) -Removes any bugged extra models in your viewmodel